| MILESAGO: Australasian Music & Popular Culture 1964-1975 | Groups & Solo Artists |

 Ronnie Charles is one of the very best Australian male rock vocalists of his era, but like so many of his contemporaries he has never really received the recognition he deserves.
 Ronnie, whose full name is Ronnie Charles Boromeo, began his professional singing career at just 16 when he joined Melbourne's The Jackson Kings (1965-66) followed by a very successful three-year stint in The Groop between 1966 and 1969.
 Both bands also featured the acclaimed singer-songwriter and keyboard player Brian Cadd.

-According to rock historian Ed Nimmervol, Ronnie owed his break in The Groop to Brian.
-When several members of the original Groop left abruptly in late 1966, the two remaining members, Max Ross and Richard Wright, set about rebuilding the band.
-They first recruited guitarist Don Mudie.
-When CBS labelmates The Jackson Kings supported The Groop at the farewell party for The Groop's departing singer Peter McKeddie, Ross and Wright were greatly impressed by Cadd and decided to ask him to join their band.
-Brian was willing, but he had one condition -- he didn't want to desert Ronnie and insisted that they hire him join too.
-The Groop didn't particularly want Ronnie, but they definitely wanted Brian, and so they reluctantly agreed to the condition.
-Of course, as it turned out, this lineup change led to the new version of The Groop becoming one of the most popular acts in the country over the next two years, scoring several hit Singles and winning first place in the 1967 Hoadley's Battle Of The Sounds.
+After several members of the original lineup of The Groop left abruptly in late 1966, remaining members Max Ross and Richard Wright set about rebuilding the band, first recruiting guitarist Don Mudie.
+When CBS labelmates The Jackson Kingssupported them at the farewell party for departing singer Peter McKeddie, Ross and Wright asked Ronnie Charles to join their band as lead singer.
+They weren't interested in having a keyboard player but Ronnie insisted that they also hire Brian and they reluctantly agreed.
+Of course, this turned out to be a great decision -- Brian and Don Mudie became a formidable writing team, supplying many of the band's hit records (as well as writing "elevator Driver" for The Masters Apprentices) and this new "Mark II" lineup of The Groop quickly became one of the most popular acts in the country over the next two years, scoring numerous hit singles and winning first place in the 1967 Hoadley's Battle Of The Sounds

 The surprise breakup of The Groop was announced by Molly Meldrum in Go-Set in May 1969, with Cadd and Mudie walking out of The Groop and straight into Axiom.
-The formation of this new 'supergroup' was reportedly somewhat controversial, with suggestions that Cadd & Mudie had deliberately engineered the break-up of The Groop in order to be able to form Axiom.
-The split also revealed that Mudie and Cadd had conducted lengthy (and apparently secret) negotiations to recruit Terry Britten, former lead guitarist and songwriter of the recently defunct Twilights.
-They were unsuccessful in snaring Britten, but this evidently enabled them to make the link that resulted in the recruitment of Twilights lead singer Glenn Shorrock, along with drummer Doug Lavery (Valentines) and guitarist Chris Stockley (Cam-Pact).
+The formation of this new 'supergroup' was reportedly somewhat controversial, with suggestions that Cadd & Mudie had deliberately engineered the break-up of The Groop to form Axiom.
+It later emerged that Mudie and Cadd had conducted lengthy (and apparently secret) negotiations to recruit Terry Britten, former lead guitarist and songwriter of the recently defunct Twilights.
+They were unsuccessful in snaring Britten, but instead recruited of Twilights lead singer Glenn Shorrock, along with drummer Doug Lavery (ex The Valentines) and guitarist Chris Stockley from Cam-Pact.

 After The Groop, Ronnie went solo.
 He cut two excellent singles for Festival which, according to Ian McFarlane, "echoed the big, booming pop sound of Love Machine".
 The first was "Katy Jane" / "No Face, No Name, No Number" (Dec.
 1969), the b-side being a track from Traffic's classic debut LP Mr Fantasy.
-The second single was "It's Been So Long" / "Natural Man" (March 1970).
+The second single was "It's Been So Long" / "Natural Man" (March 1970) but regrettably neither of these fine recordings made any impression on the charts.

-While still in the UK, Ronnie recorded two more solo Singles, "Yesterday's Witness", followed by "Layla, Part 1" / "Layla, Part 2".
+While still in the UK, Ronnie recorded two more solo singles, "Yesterday's Witness", followed by "Layla, Part 1" / "Layla, Part 2".
 The latter single was lifted from Ronnie's extraordinary solo album, Prestidigitation, released on the 20th Century label in 1976 and produced by Lou Reizner, who had overseen the landmark 1971 orchestral version of The Who's Tommy.
 It featured Ronnie and a small rock ensemble, swathed in lavish orchestral-vocal arrangements performed by the London Symphony Orchestra and the English Chamber Choir.
-Ronnie, at the peak of his vocal prowess, tackled an ambitious and eclectic range of material, including a dazzling rendition of the title track (penned by Anthony Newley and Leslie Bricusse) and powerful orchestral versions of two rock classics, Free's "Wishing Well", and Derek & The Dominos "Layla"; Unfortunately, the timing could hardly have been worse -- England was on the cusp of the punk revolution, while the USA and Australia were still swept up in the disco craze.
+Ronnie, at the peak of his vocal prowess, tackled an ambitious and eclectic range of material, including a dazzling rendition of the title track -- penned by Anthony Newley and Leslie Bricusse and featuring renowned pianist-composer Keith Tippett on piano) it arguably equals anything that Scott Walker ever recorded -- and powerful orchestral-rock versions of Free's "Wishing Well", and Derek & The Dominos "Layla"; Unfortunately, the timing of the LP could hardly have been worse -- England was about to be hurled headlong into the punk revolution, while the USA and Australia were still in the midst of the disco craze.
 The result was that this remarkable LP vanished without trace, becoming one of the great 'lost' recordings of the era.

 Ronnie returned to Australia in the late 1970s.
 In 1980 he recorded a single backed by Melbourne band The Runners, "Rock and Roll Hoodlum" / "Aim for the Stars", which came out on the Full Moon label.
 As well as issuing a second solo album, Hands Off, in 1983, Ronnie also performed with White Light Orchestra, Turbo Luv Nuns, Running Scared and Post Mortem during the 1980s.
 He still lives and performs in Melbourne and currently fronts Ronnie Charles & The Retro Bandits.